XRPLF/xrpl-dev-portal/content/concept-authorized-trust-lines.md

 {% include 'snippets/secret-key-warning.md' %}

+## Checking Whether an Account Has RequireAuth Enabled

+To see whether an account has the RequireAuth setting enabled, use the [`account_info` command](reference-rippled.html#account-info) to look up the account.
+Compare the value of the `Flags` field (in the `result.account_data` object) with the [bitwise flags defined for an AccountRoot ledger object](reference-ledger-format.html#accountroot-flags).

+If the result of the `Flags` value bitwise-AND the `lsfRequireAuth` flag value (0x00040000) is nonzero, then the account has RequireAuth enabled.
+If the result is zero, then the account has RequireAuth disabled.

 ## Authorizing Trust Lines

-If you are using the Authorized Trust Lines feature, customers cannot hold balances you issue unless you first authorize their trust lines to you.
+If you are using the Authorized Trust Lines feature, others cannot hold balances you issue unless you first authorize their trust lines to you.
+If you issue more than one currency, you must separately authorize trust lines for each currency.

-To authorize an accounting relationship, submit a [TrustSet transaction][] from your issuing address, with the user to trust as the `issuer` of the `LimitAmount`.
+To authorize a trust line, submit a [TrustSet transaction][] from your issuing address, with the user to trust as the `issuer` of the `LimitAmount`.
 Leave the `value` (the amount to trust them for) as **0**, and enable the [tfSetfAuth](reference-transaction-format.html#trustset-flags) flag for the transaction.

 The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send a TrustSet transaction authorizing the customer address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances of USD from the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW: